PrestaShop/prestashop.github.io/news/_posts/releases/2019-05-02-prestashop-1-7-5-2-1-6-1-24-maintenance-release.md

 Once this update has been applied, customers won't be able to register if their name contains a dot followed by a letter.
 For example, "John R.Hammond" won't work, but "John R. Hammond" will.

 There may already be customers on your shop with names like that.
-If that's the case, consider updating their names manually either by removing dots, adding a space after any dot, or replacing all dots by spaces.
+If that's the case, next time they update their personal information, the form will require that they update their names manually either by removing dots, adding a space after any dot, or replacing all dots by spaces.

 ## Additional information